 New Zealand Hemp and Marijuana...
 One has been alleviating pain for centuries, while the other has a tendency to get you arrested.

-But what is the difference?
+We know which one we'd choose right now.
+But how are they different?
 Why is one currently okay to use daily and the other isn't?
 And why is there so much confusion?